liqotech/liqo/docs/pages/concepts/offloading/features/computing.md

 ### Resiliency of the remote pod

-Due to the properties of the two-step scheduling process, different behaviours can be spotted when deleting a pod running in a foreign cluster:
+Due to the properties of the two-step scheduling process, different behaviors can be spotted when deleting a pod running in a foreign cluster:
 - The pod is deleted in the **home** cluster (intentionally or by eviction): the remote one has to be deleted immediately.
 In fact, the home cluster is the owner of Pod, therefore whatever modification to the pod is set,